 Leslie Baum's dining room studio

 For social distancing purposes, we intend to use the front lawn of 3311 as a waiting area and enter the space in groups of 2-4 people from 2-6 PM.
-Please use our google doc to sign up for a viewing time.
+Pleas email us, contact us via instagram, or call to arrange an appointment.

 “Devotional Paintings” & “Garden in a Vase”